Quantum state-preparation control in noisy environment via most-likely paths: Lindblad evolution and its unravelling for quantum control

-To unravel the Lindblad evolution of Eq.~\eqref{eq-decoh} given the statistical property of the bath, we first assume that the bath's state, $\rho_{\rm B}(t)$, can be written as a mixed state on the instantaneous eigenstates of the observable $\hat B(t)$; i.e., \be \rho_{\rm B}(t) =\int \dd \xi(t)\, \wp[\xi(t)] \, |\xi(t)\ra\la \xi(t)|, \ee where $\hat B(t) |\xi(t)\ra = \xi(t) |\xi(t)\ra$, the integration is over all possible values of $\xi(t)$ at time $t$, and the probability density function $\wp[\xi(t)]$ is normalized as $\int \dd \xi(t) \wp[\xi(t)] = 1$.
-Now, suppose the dynamics of the environment is actually found in one of the possible trajectories, $|\xi(t)\ra$, for $t \in [0, T]$.
-Then, we can calculate the system's state conditioned on that finding by projecting the bath's state onto the eigenstates before tracing out the bath's degrees of freedom.
-That is, given an arbitrary system-bath state $\varrho(t)$ at time $t$, we can compute a conditional system's state, at an infinitesimal time $\ddt$ later, from
+Now, suppose the environment is hypothetically \blk found in one of the possible states, $|\xi(t)\ra$, we can calculate the system's state conditioned on that finding by projecting the bath's state onto the eigenstates before tracing out \red to remove \blk the bath's degrees of freedom.
+That is, given an arbitrary system-bath state $\varrho(t) \red = \rho(t) \otimes \rho_{\rm B}(t)$ at time $t$, we can compute a conditional system's state, at an infinitesimal time $\ddt$ later, from